Labour Organization and Unions

 Unions in the Late 20th Century

 Although a considerable amount of salt fish was still being produced, by 1970 a major part of the fishing industry was devoted to freezing operations, industrial enterprises with employees paid by the hour.
 The 5,000 fish plant workers were eligible for union organization, but the 18,000 or so inshore fishermen were still regarded as independent producers rather than as employees, and were therefore not covered by collective bargaining legislation.
 About 1,000 crewmen on the trawlers (or draggers) that fished the offshore banks were also excluded, being regarded as “co-venturers” with the companies that owned the ships.

-During the 1970s, an organization that began among inshore fishermen on the West Coast of the island, led by a St. John's lawyer and a Corner Brook priest, brought the three groups of fishery workers together into one organization, the Newfoundland Fishermen, Food and Allied Workers Union, as an affiliate of a large American-based “international” union.
+During the 1970s, an organization that began among inshore fishermen on the West Coast of the island, led by a St. John's lawyer and a Corner Brook priest, brought the three groups of fishery workers together into one organization, the Newfoundland Fishermen, Food and Allied Workers Union (later called the Fish, Food and Allied Workers Union), as an affiliate of a large American-based “international” union.
 In a series of tough and bitter strikes, the union won collective bargaining rights and better prices for fishermen, and major wage increases for plant workers.
 In the 1980s, the union terminated its international affiliation and became an affiliate of the Canadian Auto Workers.

-In the 1990s, although unemployment is high and per capita incomes low, the percentage of Newfoundland workers who are union members is still the highest in Canada.
-Some of the largest and most influential unions are in the public service, such as the Canadian Union of Public Employees (CUPE) and the Newfoundland Association of Public Employees (NAPE).
-The latter union, particularly, also has a number of locals that are not in government jobs.
-Unions of health workers and teachers are also powerful and influential.
+In the 1990s, although unemployment was high and per capita incomes low, the percentage of Newfoundland and Labrador workers who were union members was still the highest in Canada.
+Some of the largest and most influential unions were in the public service, such as the Canadian Union of Public Employees (CUPE) and the Newfoundland and Labrador Association of Public Employees (NAPE).
+The latter union, particularly, also had a number of locals that were not in government jobs.
+Unions of health workers and teachers were also powerful and influential.